-To build and maintain a strong brand, every aspect of your brand should be as good as your product or service and you must be consistent in presenting your brand to prospects and customers.
+To build and maintain a strong brand, every aspect of your brand should be as good as your product or service, and you must be consistent in presenting your brand to prospects and customers.

 Why should you care about brand consistency?

-You should care because brand consistency leads to familiarity, and familiarity leads to trust.
+It would be best to care because brand consistency leads to familiarity, and familiarity leads to trust.

-People who purchase Apple products know they’re buying innovative, high quality, great looking products.
+People who purchase Apple products know they’re buying innovative, high-quality, great-looking products.

 In fact, 90% of consumers expect that their experience with a brand will be similar across all platforms and devices.